LOADING

 Chances are, your boss worked hard to get to where they are, you are probably just starting out or are mid-way through your career.

-Show some awareness and respect for other people’s experience, and things should go really well.
+Show some awareness and respect for other people’s experiences, and things should go well.

 2. You are never too good for ‘thank you’